-Investment PhilosophyHome / Investment Philosophy
+Investment PhilosophyHome / About Us / Investment Philosophy

 We use large-, mid-, and small-cap investments on the value and growth side of the spectrum in both domestic and international markets.
 We manage individual equities in the form of portfolios of 20-25 stocks with fairly narrow selling limits.
 Each portfolio has a different objective ranging from large, slow growth dividend paying stocks to smaller, faster growing companies.
 To complement these areas, we seek managers who have extensive experience in their area of expertise and management styles that remain true to their investment objectives and equity quadrant.
 We seek to achieve long-term investment returns, consistent with each client’s needs, objectives, and risk tolerance.

 Our primary objective is stability of principal; secondarily to attain current income.
 Typically portfolios are constructed with high quality government, government agency, corporate, and municipal bonds.

 Our goal is to add asset classes that are not correlated to traditional stock, bond, and cash allocations to diversify portfolios; potentially lowering volatility and risk exposure.